Girona, Catalonia (Oldtown, Braavos)

 Located in southern Croatia, a bus ride from the other King’s Landing, Dubrovnik, the famous Walls of Ston have featured as the fortifications surrounding the western part of the city.
 You’ll see more clambering tourists than men of the royal guard here, as fans of the show flock here to traipse across Ston’s stones on ‘the Great Wall of Europe’.

-Unassuming Corbet village, in Northern Ireland, is one of the few brand new locations in the Emerald Isle for Game of Thrones season 6.
-Sets created alongside the river and around the old Ballievey linen mill are bringing Riverrun, the seat of House Tully, back to life - apparently with a Lannister camp outside.
-Are they under siege?
-Will we see Brynden Tully, the Black Fish, make a comeback?
-The next few weeks should reveal all..
+Unassuming Corbet village, in Northern Ireland, was a brand new location in the Emerald Isle for Game of Thrones season 6.
+Sets created alongside the river and around the old Ballievey linen mill brough Riverrun, the seat of House Tully, back to life.

 Tollymore Forest Park (Forests in the North)